Director of Undergraduate Studies

 Sara Shirley’s research interests include aphasia and traumatic brain injury.
 She is part of a research and service team that collaborates with the Alabama Head Injury Foundation (AHIF) and numerous departments/colleges across the UA campus that provides resources to traumatic brain injury survivors and their caregivers through an annual camp.

-Sara Shirley is an advisor for undergraduate students majoring in Communicative Disorders, and she also serves as a co-advisor for the University’s chapter of the National Student Speech Language Hearing Association (NSSLHA).
+Sara Shirley is the Director of Undergraduate Studies for Communicative Disorders, and she also serves as a co-advisor for the University’s chapter of the National Student Speech Language Hearing Association (NSSLHA).
 She is The University of Alabama Speech and Hearing Center’s HIPAA Security Officer as well.

 Sara Shirley is a member of the American Speech-Language-Hearing Association (ASHA), and she maintains an Alabama Board of Examiners for Speech-Language Pathology (ABESPA) license.
 She is also a member of and the Continuing Education Lending Library (CELL) Committee Chair for the Speech and Hearing Association of Alabama (SHAA).

-- Supervise graduate student clinicians providing individual and group speech therapy services to the adult and geriatric populations at The University of Alabama Speech and Hearing Center
+- Supervise undergraduate and graduate student clinicians providing individual and group speech therapy services to the adult and geriatric populations at The University of Alabama Speech and Hearing Center

 - Instructor for CD 422 – Acquired Neurological Disorders